 on the ROUTE page, and it includes all the practical information Given the complexity of the race, information contained in the route description may not be correct.
 Any substantial change of route and/or logistics will be communicated via a newsletter, news on the site’s home page, and a post on the race’s official FB page, made available to all registered runners.
 From the same page of the website, you can download the route trails in gpx or kml format, as well as a list of planned checkpoints which will also include the time barrier.

 The race winner will be the runner that takes the shortest time to reach the finishing line in Courmayeur.

 Each life base reached will be considered an achievement in itself, and each runner will be given a prize in recognition of his or her efforts.
 Reaching the life bases along the route does not in itself entitle the runner to a place in the rankings and the corresponding points awarded for a qualifying race.
-To be awarded points as a qualifying race for the UTMB, the Tor des Géants must be completed within the allotted time.
+To be awarded points as a qualifying race.
+Access to the final classification will be given only to runners who finish the Tor des Géants within the time limit.